-At every haptic cycle, our algorithm can traverse the pointshell linearly (point by point), evaluating the contact model of Equation 1, and rendering the sum to the user (via virtual coupling, § V).
-However, only small pointshells (~ 4000 points on our hardware) fit into the computational budget of one haptic cycle.
+At every haptic cycle, our algorithm can traverse the pointshell linearly (point by point), evaluating the contact model of (1) and rendering the sum to the user (via virtual coupling, Section 5).
+However, only small pointshells $(\sim 4,000 \text{ points on our hardware})$ fit into the computational budget of one haptic cycle.
 To some extent, larger pointshells are possible by using temporal coherence and wider voxels [3].
-To be able to simulate much larger pointshells (rigid or deformable), we propose organizing the pointshell into a nested tree hierarchy (see Figure 6).
-We generate our multi-resolution pointshells by fitting a set of particles (points) onto a smooth manifold surface, using particle repulsion [31], [32].
+To be able to simulate much larger pointshells (rigid or deformable), we propose organizing the pointshell into a nested tree hierarchy (see Fig. 6).
+We generate our multiresolution pointshells by fitting a set of particles (points) onto a smooth manifold surface, using particle repulsion [31], [32].
 Initially, we simply tried sampling surfaces randomly, or we used vertices of input triangle meshes, with poor results.
-Repulsion gives near-regular point distributions at all hierarchical levels (see Figure 7), which improves haptic stability.
+Repulsion gives nearregular point distributions at all hierarchical levels (see Fig. 7), which improves haptic stability.
 It works by randomly positioning a desired number of points (imagine electrons) to the surface, followed by a simulation where the points repel each other while constrained to the surface.
-The nested point hierarchy is constructed by freezing converged points, then injecting the points of the next level (we use a $4\times$ branching factor).
-Our construction is related to [33]; however, to support non-manifold input geometry, we constrain points on a level set of a distance field as opposed to a triangle mesh.
+The nested point hierarchy is constructed by freezing converged points, then injecting the points of the next level (we use a $4 \times$ branching factor).
+Our construction is related to [33]; however, to support nonmanifold input geometry, we constrain points on a level set of a distance field as opposed to a triangle mesh.
 Repulsion requires tuning two parameters (repulsion force strength and repulsion force kernel width).
 We manually (interactively) tune the two parameters on a small pointshell, then run the multiresolution repulsion simulation offline, decreasing force strength and kernel width by a factor of two for each new level.
-Running times were on the order of one to two hours for our 256K pointshells.
+Running times were on the order of 1 to 2 hours for our pointshells with 256,000 points.
 Repulsion is very parallel and could be accelerated using multiple cores or a GPU.
 Details are available in [34].

 Fig. 6.
-Nested point-tree: (Left) The pointshell; (Right) the hierarchy, the traversal order and tree levels \mathcal{L}i .
-Particle-repulsion levels are 0-1, 2-5, 6-19.
+Nested point-tree. (a) The pointshell. (b) The hierarchy, the traversal order, and tree levels \mathcal{L}i .
+Particle-repulsion levels are 0-1, 2-5, and 6-19.

 Fig. 7.
-Multi-resolution oriented pointshell: (Left) The first two levels of a part of the hose scene; (Right) detail with four levels shown.
-Points are fitted on a small-distance offset oriented manifold surface to support "polygon soup" input geometry, and provide oriented surface normals for contact.
+Multiresolution oriented pointshell. (a) The first two levels of a part of the hose scene. (b) Detail with four levels shown.
+Points are fitted on a small-distance offset oriented manifold surface to support "polygon soup" input geometry and provide oriented surface normals for contact.